Spellcro/23-spliced/README.md

 Things it can't do:

-- Limit the method set - planned
+- Limit the method set, allowing you to select specific methods to revise
-- Select any other methods or method sets e.g Std8, Nottm8, PPE - unplanned for now
+- Follow the 23 Spliced Peal Composition

 ## Get started